 Invoked by Aemon (in backstory) towards his younger brother who became the Unexpected Successor; he tells him he must "kill the boy and become the man", and thus stop going by his cutesy childhood nickname "Egg" and become "Aegon".

 Sandor Clegane, who is implied to be living anonymously as a monk on Quiet Isle.
-The Elder Brother states that Sandor Clegane has died, both as a cover and a reference to the man's new life.
+The Elder Brother states that the Hound is dead, and later that Sandor Clegane is "at rest".
+This serves both as a cover and a reference to the man's new life.

 That Old Time Prescription: Maesters (essentially doctors, though they have other scholarly duties) commonly prescribe "milk of the poppy" (that is, opium) to anyone suffering from a particularly painful injury.
 They realise it's not a drug to throw around willy-nilly, though, and have lesser prescriptions for minor painkillers and sleeping draughts.